-Students can change their release of information at any time and as many times as they would like by going to the Dean of Student Success Office in Bouillon 204 and filling out a new form.
+Students can change their release of information at any time and as many times as they would like by going to their MyCWU student dashboard.

 FINANCIAL APPEAL PROCEDURE

 WAC 106-124-011 FINANCIAL OBLIGATIONS OF STUDENTS - APPEAL PROCEDURE.
 Every student has the right to appeal an assessment by the university of a fee, fine, charge, debt, or other financial obligation by filing a written petition with the appropriate dean or non-academic area director, stating the student's reasons for challenging the validity of the assessed obligation.
 The written petition must be filed within 10 days after the notice of assessment is sent to the student.
 Housing and Residence Life Directors or their designee, shall review the university's decision to assess the fee, fine, charge, debt, or other financial obligation in light of the student's petition appealing the assessment and shall render a decision that shall be final.